 When Eric began to work on Gabriel's Wharf, the idea driving the transformation was that it would pay for itself in four years.
 Within three months, Reynolds and his team transformed a blank factory wall with a spectacular mural depicting a Georgian shopping street.
 This would quickly become the backdrop to a community of retail workshops, attractive stalls, and riverside restaurants.

-The mix of off-beat activity, art events, and local designer makers complemented the site’s South Bank location.
+The mix of off-beat activity, art events, and local designer/makers complemented the site’s South Bank location.
 Now it is well-known as a unique visitor attraction.
-The "lighter, quicker, cheaper" interventions that spurred its transformation were so successful that it still flourishes as a for shopping and dining more than three decades later.
+The "lighter, quicker, cheaper" interventions that spurred its transformation were so successful that it still flourishes as a destination for shopping and dining more than three decades later.

 Now, Gabriel's Wharf carries the legacy of being London's oldest pop-up.
 It continues to be home to a mix of designer shops, quirky art galleries, fair trade boutiques, and a range of bars, restaurants, and cafes.